matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::destroy](classffw_1_1_render_window.md#1aa2da20ab3804b6087420b48c8eb18736)**
-Destroys the window and it's context.
+Destroys the window and its context.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1a5f3698cf9788b2f958d74491cd6e7d84" href="#1a5f3698cf9788b2f958d74491cd6e7d84">shouldRender</a>